pianomanx/container/README.md

 the docker images based of a json / shell file

 We didn't show them ,
-since I know some other are stealing here
+since I know some other are stealing here,

 Withou given any credits